The quick answer

 A liquidator will report to creditors before they are appointed setting out a financial snapshot of the company and will also send creditors annual reports explaining the progress of the liquidation.
 These reports must summarise the assets collected and any expenses incurred.

 Do You Need A Liquidator?

-Any business which is looking to enter into a liquidation will need a licensed insolvency practitioner to act as the official liquidator, company directors are not able to liquidate the company themselves.
-Aside from this, it is also very beneficial to have a qualified professional with relevant experience on hand to guide you through what can often be a very complicated process.
+Any business which is looking to enter into a liquidation will need a Licensed Insolvency Practitioner like us to act as the liquidator.
+Company directors are not able to liquidate the company themselves.
+Aside from this, it is also beneficial to have a qualified professional with relevant experience on hand to guide you through what can often be a very complicated and emotional process.

-The costs of appointing a liquidator depending on the complexity of the business’ situation and the volume of assets held.
-If a company offers to liquidate your company for a cost which seems too good to be true, chances are it will be.
+The costs of appointing a liquidator depend on the complexity of the business’ situation and the value and number of the assets and liabilities.
+If a company offers to liquidate your company for a cost which seems too good to be true, the chances are it will be.
 The liquidator will have their own official costs in relation to the process and these must be covered as a minimum.